BestTimesToVisit.com Logo

 shopping

-Immerse yourself in the vibrant atmosphere of San Gregorio Armeno, Naples' famous artisan street, known for its nativity scene figurines.
-Find unique handcrafted souvenirs and gifts, and experience the passion and skill of local artisans.
-Best visited during the Christmas season for the most festive atmosphere.
+Immerse yourself in the vibrant atmosphere of San Gregorio Armeno, Naples' famous artisan street known for its nativity scene figurines.
+Find unique handcrafted souvenirs, from traditional Neapolitan nativity figures to quirky and contemporary designs.
+It's a feast for the eyes and a great place to find one-of-a-kind gifts.

 Best time: November-December